Using AWS or Azure? Why You Need a Website Monitoring Service

 - TCP/UDP availability

-External monitoring software can also test elements on your website to make sure they work properly, a key component for consumer-facing websites and applications.
+External performance monitoring software can also test elements on your website to make sure they work properly, a key component for consumer-facing websites and applications.
 Multi-step transaction checks give you the ability to test shopping carts, user registration and login, and other key components that may not work even when your website is available.

 Check out Uptime.com’s transaction checks to see how you can create multi-step checks without writing a single line of code.